oracle/odpi/doc/src/functions/dpiPool.rst

     reference is NULL or invalid, an error is returned.

+.. function:: int dpiPool_setDbToken(dpiPool *pool, \
+        dpiDbTokenInfo *dbTokenInfo)

+    The function is used to manually set the token and private key for a session pool.
+After pool creation it can be used to periodically reset the token and key to avoid the need for the pool token callback function :member:`dbTokenCallback<dpiPoolCreateParams.dbTokenCallback>` to be
+    called during pool growth.

+    This function may also be useful for testing.
+By setting an invalid token and key the subsequent pool callback function behavior can be seen without waiting for normal token expiry.

+    The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

+    **pool** [IN] -- a reference to the pool where authentication parameters will be set.
+If the pool parameter is NULL or invalid, an error is returned.

+    **dbTokenInfo** [IN] -- a pointer to a :ref:`dpiDbTokenInfo<dpiDbTokenInfo>` structure which is used to
+    specify parameters for token based authentication.
+If the pointer is NULL, an error is returned.

 .. function:: int dpiPool_setGetMode(dpiPool* pool, dpiPoolGetMode value)

     Sets the mode used for acquiring or getting connections from the pool.